RupkathaManzur/body-fitness-app/README.md

 ## INSTALLATION
-- If you want to download the app follow the instructions below.
+- If you want to download the app follow the instructions below. :hammer:
 1. Download the "EXPO GO" app in your mobile.
 You can find it in playstore.
 2. Go to the QR scanner option and scan the QR code given below